 - Whole oats with a drizzle of flaxseed oil and berries or banana for natural sweetness

-- Breakfast smoothie with fruit, plain yoghurt, flax oil, silken tofu or a raw free-range egg
+- Breakfast smoothie with fruit, plain yogurt, flax oil, silken tofu or a raw free-range egg

-- Bircher muesli with seeds, unsweetened yoghurt and berries
+- Bircher muesli with seeds, unsweetened yogurt and berries

 - Wholemeal toast with sliced tomato, olive oil, sea salt and ricotta